 The LICF present in the ADMF receives the warrant from an LEA, derives the intercept information from the warrant and provides the same to the LIPF.

-The LIPF present in the ADMF provisions IRI-POI present in the SGW/PGW, MDF2 and MDF3 over the LI_X1 interfaces.
-To enable the interception of the target's user plane packets (e.g. when the warrant requires the interception of communication contents), the CC-POI present in the SMF is also provisioned with the intercept data.
+The LIPF present in the ADMF provisions IRI-POI present in the SGW/PGW and the MDF2 over the LI_X1 interfaces.
+To enable the interception of the target's user plane packets (e.g. when the warrant requires the interception of communication contents), the LIPF present in the ADMF also provisions the CC-POI present in the SGW/PGW and the MDF3 over the LI_X1 interfaces.

 NOTE 2: The IRI-POI and CC-POI represented in figure 6.3-2 are logical functions and require correlation information be shared between them; they may be handled by the same process within the SGW/PGW.